Quackster/Havana/README.md

 To be honest, this server doesn't require much.
 I'd argue that the MariaDB server is more resource demanding than the emulator itself.

-- JDK >= 11
+- JDK >= 17
 - MariaDB server
-- libsodium support (this project uses [this library](https://github.com/terl/lazysodium-java))

-If you aim to use this for yourself, I recommend setting up your own 2009 figure image renderer with the project I've created [here](https://github.com/Quackster/Avatara) to render Habbo looks on the website.
+I recommend setting up your own 2009 figure image renderer with the project I've created [here](https://github.com/Quackster/Minerva) to render Habbo looks on the website - and then set the endpoint in settings for value ``site.imager.path``.

 # Installation